 We are dependent on the principal members of our management and scientific staff.
 We do not have employment agreements with any of our management.
 The loss of our management and key scientific employees might slow the achievement of important research and development goals.
 It is also critical to our success that we recruit and retain qualified scientific personnel to perform research and development work.
-We may not be able to attract and retain skilled and experienced scientific personnel on acceptable terms, because of intense competition for experienced scientists among many pharmaceutical and health care companies, universities and non-profit research institutions.
+We may not be able to attract and retain skilled and experienced scientific personnel on acceptable terms because of intense competition for experienced scientists among many pharmaceutical and health care companies, universities and non-profit research institutions.
 Our collaboration with Lilly requires us to add a significant number of skilled scientific personnel.
 Our inability to add these employees may impact the success of our Lilly collaboration.

-Our stock price may continue to be highly volatile.
-This could make it harder for you to liquidate your investment and could increase your risk of suffering a loss.
+If the price of our securities continues to be highly volatile, this could make it harder for you to liquidate your investment and could increase your risk of suffering a loss.

 The market price of our common stock, like that of the securities of many other biopharmaceutical companies, has been and is likely to continue to be highly volatile.
-During the twelve months preceding October 30, 2001, the market price of our common stock has ranged from \$7.88 to \$22.30 per share.
-The market price can be affected by many factors, including, for example, fluctuations in our operating results, announcements of collaborations, clinical trial results, technological innovations or new drug products being developed by us or our competitors, governmental regulation, regulatory approval, developments in patent or other proprietary rights, public concern regarding the safety of our drugs and general market conditions.
+These fluctuations in our common stock price may significantly affect the trading price of the convertible notes.
+During the 12 months preceding May 1, 2002, the market price of our common stock has ranged from \$7.88 to \$27.15 per share.
+The market price of our securities can be affected by many factors, including, for example, fluctuations in our operating results, announcements of collaborations, clinical trial results, technological innovations or new drug products being developed by us or our competitors, governmental regulation, regulatory approval, developments in patent or other proprietary rights, public concern regarding the safety of our drugs and general market conditions.